Hiking & Trekking Tours & Trips in Andalucia

 Walking in Andalucia

-Hazel, traveled in February
+Roberta, traveled in June

 The varied terrain of Andalucia unfolds from Sierra de Grazalema's UNESCO reserve to El Chorro gorge's El Caminito del Rey.
 Daily walks cover 5-9 miles through olive groves and mountain trails, while the comfortable Cortijo Rosario base offers a pool and authentic Spanish meals.